Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 Understanding Stimulant Addiction

 Addiction to a stimulant drug can happen to any individual or family.
-According to the 2020 National Survey on Drug Use and Health[5], 10.3 million people reported stimulant drug abuse during the previous 12-month period.
-This includes a wide range of substances including crack cocaine, cocaine, meth, Adderall, and Ritalin.
+According to the 2020 National Survey on Drug Use and Health[5], 10.3 million people aged 12 or older reported stimulant drug abuse during the previous 12-month period.
+This includes a wide range of substances, including crack cocaine, powder cocaine, meth, Adderall, and Ritalin.

-In 2021, over 5,400 of New Jersey residents were admitted into emergency services due to stimulant use or abuse.
+In 2021, over 5,400 New Jersey residents were admitted to emergency services due to stimulant use or abuse.
 Over 800 of those admits were first-time participants in substance abuse treatment.[6]

 Tennessee ranks in the top three for states with the highest rate of prescription drug abuse.
-The percentage of fatal drug overdoses that involved stimulants in this state numbered 44% in recent years.[7]
+The percentage of fatal drug overdoses that involved stimulants in this state numbered 44% of all fatal drug overdose deaths in 2019.[7]

-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), stimulant abuse and addiction are clinically referred to as Stimulant Use Disorder.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), categorizes patterns of stimulant misuse that lead to significant impairment or distress as Stimulant Use Disorder.
+This includes a range of behaviors from abuse to dependence on stimulants.
 Stimulant Use Disorder requires the presence of 2 or more of the following criteria in the last 12 months:

 - The stimulant is often taken in larger amounts or over a longer period than was intended.